kubesphere/website/content/en/docs/pluggable-components/service-mesh.md

 weight: 6800
 ---

 On the basis of [Istio](https://istio.io/), KubeSphere Service Mesh visualizes microservices governance and traffic management.
-It features a powerful toolkit including **circuit breaking, blue-green deployment, canary release, traffic mirroring, distributed tracing, observability, and traffic control**.
+It features a powerful toolkit including **circuit breaking, blue-green deployment, canary release, traffic mirroring, tracing, observability, and traffic control**.
 Developers can easily get started with KubeSphere Service Mesh without any code hacking, with the learning curve of Istio greatly reduced.
 All features of KubeSphere Service Mesh are designed to meet users' demand for their business.

 For more information, see [Grayscale Release](../../project-user-guide/grayscale-release/overview/).